*extremely picture-heavy post

 Then after checking in at Namsan Guesthouse 2, buying moisturizer, earmuffs, and exchanging the rest of our money, we ate at a hole-in-a-wall in Myeongdong named ‘Myeongdong Makguksu‘.

 A bowl of makguksu costs KRW 3,500, bibimguksu at KRW 4,500 and kimbap at KRW 3,000.
 It was our first time to eat cold noodles and we were first shocked to feel how cold they were — charged to experience, but it was still nice tasting.
 Myeongdong Makguksu doesn’t have any contact information, though, but it can be reached by exiting Exit 6 of Myeongdong station and turning right after Zara.
+(ETA: You can find the map to this hole-in-the-wall here, during our 2016 winter trip.)

 The next meal we had, after literally freezing in Gwanghwamun Plaza, was sip of coffee and some delectable honey bread from Tom N’ Toms Coffee near Cheonggyecheon.
 It was a very comfortable stay and we managed to thaw our fingers back to normality.
 I can’t remember the exact price of the things we bought, but I remember paying KRW 9,000 for the coffee and the bread, so I can surmise a rough total estimate at KRW 13,000.